microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/settings.rst

 Action settings
 ---------------

-Some :ref:`WOPI actions` require special arrangements with Microsoft in order to be used.
-These operations are marked
-|need_permission|.
-If you wish to use these actions, you must contact Microsoft and request that the appropriate
-settings be adjusted to allow you to use these actions.
+Some :ref:`WOPI actions` and ref:`CheckFileInfo` properties require special arrangements with Microsoft in order to be used.
+These operations are marked |need_permission|.
+If you wish to use these actions, you must contact Microsoft and request that the appropriate settings be adjusted to allow you to use these actions.